attrib/foxhole-map-annotate/README.md

 * When line/sign is 12 hours old, a symbol beside the timestamp shows it is old
 * When line/sign is 24 hours old, a symbol beside the timestamp shows it is very old
 * When a line is selected, a button is available to confirm the line still exists.
+* Facility Markers (new icons by Bazlow + polygon area with text?)
 * logout button
 * display discord name of user logged in
 * Guide on how to use the map

+* planed tracks (dashed lines)
+* add resource fields (+ other stuff) from official warapi

 ## DevTodos

-* Create a "Auth" free dev mode - without requiring each dev to create a discord app
+* Create an "Auth" free dev mode - without requiring each dev to create a discord app
-* Replace Jade TemplateEngine
+* Replace Jade TemplateEngine (Pug?
+Nunjucks?)
+* Try to get url in a better way when generating JS (maybe just use `window.location`?)
 * Create and Push Docker Image to dockerhub?

 ## Run